The Qalif Spectro is a portable spectroradiometer, with a 2nm bandwidth.

 - Integrated touch screen

-Calibration Settings provides generic probe settings, and selection of the Integration Time function option.
+Calibration Settings provides generic probe settings.

 Fix or Automatic Integration Time